dderg/dvorak-qwerty/README.md

 Dvorak-Qwerty, programmer
 ------

-if you need help, please send me a message.
+if you need help, please send me a message to `gypc.sunday+github@gmail.com`.